How to cook Padrón Peppers (Pimientos de Padrón)

 No forks required, grab them by the stems and, if you're brave, eat everything but the stem itself but don't forget some of them can be as hot as a

-What to drink with Padrón Peppers
+What to drink with Padron Peppers

-Enjoy, if you can, with a nice chilled beer and make sure you have nice crusty bread handy because, should you get one with that special kick, you will want to reach for the bread to appease the burning sensation, if you like chillis you're going to love this.
-Once you're done with the bread make sure you have a nice sip of that beer.
-Chin chin.
+Should you get one with that special kick, you will want to reach for the bread to appease the burning sensation, if you like chillis you're going to love this.

 If you want to read more about the food of my homeland, Galicia, step this way.